HIPAA Compliance

 Email Messages

 You can send one-on-one or mass marketing email messages on Aesthetix CRM.
-On your end, you still compose messages in the Aesthetix CRM app, but the recipient will receive them as standard emails in their inbox on their personal device.
-With this type of messaging, the email recipient does not need to have a secure account.
-Because of the limitations of email itself, we cannot guarantee the full security of messages sent with this technology.
-We are storing all emails on the Aesthetix CRM platform in a HIPAA-compliant manner and applying HIPAA-compliant encryption for all mail in transit.
+All emails are stored on the platform in a HIPAA-compliant manner with HIPAA-compliant encryption for all mail in transit.
 However, we cannot control the patient’s device or security settings.
 Despite this, email can still be used in a HIPAA-compliant manner in many cases.
-Typically, establishing patient preference for this channel is an important step in regulatory compliance.
-See below.
+Establishing patient preference for this channel is an important step in regulatory compliance.

 Text Messages (SMS)

 You can send traditional SMS text messages on Aesthetix CRM.
-On your end, you still compose messages in the Aesthetix CRM app, but the recipient will receive them as standard SMS text messages on their personal device.
-With this type of messaging, the text recipient does not need to have a secure account.
 Because of the limitations of SMS itself, we cannot guarantee the full security of messages sent with this technology.
 Despite this, SMS texting can still be used in a HIPAA-compliant manner in many cases.
-Typically, establishing patient preference for this channel is an important step in regulatory compliance, and the good news: this is straightforward to do.
+Establishing patient preference for this channel is straightforward.

 Establishing Patient Preference

-Your patients may prefer to use standard channels, such as SMS texting, to communicate with you.
-If this is the case, and you have also made those patients aware of potential security limitations and offered secure alternatives, you have a strong argument that your use of such channels is compliant with the requirements of HIPAA.
-In such cases, you might prefer to document this patient preference for your records.
+Your patients may prefer to use standard channels such as SMS texting to communicate with you.
+If you have made those patients aware of potential security limitations and offered secure alternatives, you have a strong argument that your use of such channels is compliant with HIPAA.
+You should document this patient preference.

 Please Note: This template is not legal advice and is provided for general guidance ONLY.
 Please consult with legal counsel to consider the specifics of your situation